timothymcmackin/tezos-hackathon-jump-start/README.md

 You put in your account address and the faucet sends you tez tokens.

 To use test networks, you have to point your client or SDK to an RPC endpoint for that network instead of for Tezos Mainnet.
-RPC nodes are like API servers that you can send Tezos transactions to.
+RPC nodes are like API servers that you can send Tezos transactions to and retrieve information about Tezos from.
 The [Ghostnet page](https://teztnets.com/ghostnet-about) has a list of public RPC endpoints that you can use.

 - The online IDEs for LIGO and SmartPy have settings for Ghostnet.